 a) The County shall notify new employees represented by SEIU that the Union is the recognized employee organization for the employee's classification.
-Within 30 days of hire into an SEIU bargaining unit, the Union shall have the opportunity to make a 30-minute presentation at each new employee orientation program presented by the County Human Resources Department.
+Within 30 days of hire into an SEIU bargaining unit, the Union shall have the opportunity to make a 45-minute presentation at each new employee orientation program presented by the County Human Resources Department.
+The County shall make every effort to hold New Employee Orientations in-person.
 In addition, the Union shall have the opportunity to make a 10-minute presentation at each new employee orientation program presented by the Department of Health Services, Human Services Department, and any other formal group department orientation program (not to include payroll sign-ups).
 The County shall notify the Union of an employee orientation at least ten (10) calendar days in advance, except that a shorter notice may be provided in specific instance where there is an urgent need critical to the County's operations that was not reasonably foreseeable.
 In addition, the County shall provide the Union an electronic list of expected participants at least 72 hours in advance of the employee orientation.
 Each new employee shall receive a copy of the Union's standard introductory packet, copies of which shall be provided by the Union.

-- b) The County shall provide the Union a copy of the sign-in sheet, including the bargaining unit, within five (5) business days after each new employee orientation program presented by the County Human Resources Department. - c) Within 90 days of hire into an SEIU bargaining unit, an employee who does not attend the orientation program presented by the County Human Resources Department, upon Union request shall be authorized for County release time to attend a 30-minute make-up session with the Union during regular working hours onsite. - d) One Union designee shall be granted 30 minutes County release time plus reasonable release time for necessary travel to present on the Union's behalf at the orientation program presented by the County Human Resources Department or make-up sessions. - e) County management/designees shall be absent from the room during any orientation program or make-up sessions conducted by the Union with employees.
+- b) The County shall provide the Union a copy of the sign-in sheet, including the bargaining unit, within five (5) business days after each new employee orientation program presented by the County Human Resources Department. - c) Within 90 days of hire into an SEIU bargaining unit, an employee who does not attend the orientation program presented by the County Human Resources Department, upon Union request shall be authorized for County release time to attend a 45-minute make-up session with the Union during regular working hours onsite. - d) Two Union designees shall be granted 45 minutes County release time plus reasonable release time for necessary travel to present on the Union's behalf at the orientation program presented by the County Human Resources Department or make-up sessions. - e) County management/designees shall be absent from the room during any orientation program or make-up sessions conducted by the Union with employees.